Praggie29/Resume-interview-ai/README.md

 ### 3. Run the Application

-1. Navigate to (http://resume-interview-ai-qeyb-git-main-prag1.vercel.app) ( Live Link )
+1. Navigate to live link
 2. **Register** a new account
 3. Paste a **job description**, upload a **resume PDF** (or write a self-description)
 4. Click **"Generate My Interview Strategy"**